Yolanda-HT/YoloCookBlob/Bread/Dark_Chocolate_Tahini_Babka.md

   - Tahini: 3/4 cup
   - Unsalted butter: 1/2 cup

+*Chocolate paste and Tahini paste can be either mixed or spread separately (to create marbled bands)*

 ### 1.3 Syrup for brushing
   - Granulated sugar: 1/4 cup
   - Water: 1/3 cup